Wildepic8555/Game_CLI/README.md

-I try to make an game in CLI
+I try to make games in CLI

-In the future I will try to make from this script a fully functioning video game.
+In the future I will try to make from this script a fully functioning video game template.

 You also need to enable Terminal Emulation for it to work in CLion.